Mshire1987/TeamProject/README.md

 # TeamProject

-This project is a small educational website for young students to help them with basics of computer science.
+This project is a compact educational website designed to introduce young students to the fundamental concepts of computer science.